 - The suitability of named executors can also change over time.

 Ignoring tax implications

 Although there is no estate tax in Canada, significant taxation can occur at death.
 These taxes result from the “deemed disposition” rule wherein CRA considers all of your assets “sold” on the day prior to your death.
 Unless you designate your spouse as beneficiary of any registered plans and other appreciated assets, taxation will result.
 If taxation is not considered, unintended consequences can result.
 We will deal with this in a future post.

-I tell my clients that taking the time and spending the money to have a well developed estate plan is a gift that you give your survivors.
+Taking the time and spending the money to have a well developed estate plan is a gift that you give your survivors.
 Leaving an untidy estate for your mourning loved ones to deal with is easily avoidable.
 It is one of those tasks that falls to the bottom of the to do list, but when complete results in a sense of accomplishment and peace of mind.

 This information is not to be construed as legal advice.
 If legal assistance is required, the service of a competent professional should be sought.
-Feel free to refer to Our Network page for recommended professionals.